unsubshafiq/autoencoder-transferlearning/README.md

 # autoencoder-transferlearning
 Evaluating the efficacy of transfer learning autoencoder neural networks across similar IoT devices and similar malware types.

+In order to replicate, please import the jupyter-notebooks into a platform of your choice and modify the variables used to write results into persistent files on disk.

+Each directory consists of one notebook consisting of steps split into cells which helps review the code.
+The other notebooks consist of large loops designed to automatically run a complete training, testing and trasfer-learning loop across all devices and malwares without manual intervention.

 # NBaIoT
 The nbaiot dataset has been used in the same format and hierarchy as persented by the original authors.
 This can be downloaded from the repository link https://archive.ics.uci.edu/ml/datasets/detection_of_IoT_botnet_attacks_N_BaIoT